★ CENTRAL TUCSON ★ HISTORIC URBAN CORE

 Central Tucson Real Estate Schools & School Districts

-Central Tucson Real Estate is served primarily by Tucson Unified District (TUSD), with Amphitheater Unified covering far-north addresses in 85705 and 85719, Flowing Wells Unified covering far-west addresses in 85705, and a small Catalina Foothills Unified overlap at the far northern edge of 85716.
 Per the Arizona Department of Education FY25 A-F Letter Grades release (April 15, 2026), TUSD earned a B district letter grade (88 schools), Amphitheater Unified earned a B grade (22 schools), Flowing Wells Unified earned an A grade (11 schools), and Catalina Foothills Unified earned an A grade (8 schools).
-Central Tucson Real Estate schools include the top-scoring traditional high school in TUSD … University High School … and one of TUSD’s highest-scoring K-8 magnet campuses.
+Central Tucson Real Estate schools include University High School (TUSD’s top-scoring traditional high school) plus one of TUSD’s highest-scoring K-8 magnet campuses.

 Tucson Unified District … B-Rated District (Largest in Submarket)